sarahmclo/colourway/README.md

 ## Acknowledgements <a name="acknowledgements"></a>
 Thank you to:
-- Rahul Lakahanpal, my Code Institute mentor for encouragement and keeping me on track
+- Rahul Lakahanpal, my Code Institute mentor, for encouragement and keeping me on track.
-- Amy Richardson, my Code Institute Facillitator for motivation and keeping me focused
+- Amy Richardson, my Code Institute Facillitator, for motivation and keeping me focused.
-- Code Institute Tutor Support
+- Code Institute Tutor Support and Student Care.
-- All the CI Slack community for resources and daily inspiration
+- All in the CI Slack community for resources and daily inspiration.
-- Fellow course students for sharing and
+- Fellow course students for sharing.
-- Family and Ozzy the dog for thoughts and testing
+- Family and Ozzy the dog for their eyes, ears, thoughts and testing.